So, What Exactly Is Vagabonding?

 “…the best part of one’s life earning money in order to enjoy a questionable liberty during the least valuable part of it.”

 In other words, live your best life now.
 There is no guarantee that you will have the finances or health by retirement age to do the things that you want to do.
 You can’t predict the world economy, future pandemics, or where we will be decades from now — but, the present is yours.
 This does not mean we shouldn’t prepare some for the future, just try to avoid getting stuck in the cycle of working to buy things to distract yourself from working in the first place!

 In 2005, I realized I was selling my time and health for money.
 Although I had a “good” job at IBM, my health and happiness were declining as I worked 50, 60, or 70 hours a week to make other people even richer.
 Leaving that conventional life and quitting my corporate job were the best moves I’ve ever made.

 What If I Don’t Have the Money?

 When you choose to go live life instead of watching others do it, you won’t need a giant television.
 If your car already runs fine, do you really need a new one?
 The same applies to your smartphone.
 For the average cost of a new smartphone, you could literally live and play on an island in Southeast Asia for a month or longer.
-Sure, you have to have a phone, but does it need to be the latest release?
+Sure, you have to have a phone, but does it need to be upgraded this year?

-Budget destinations such as Asia, Africa, and South America are full of adventure and culture but cost a fraction of what you spend to live daily.
+Budget destinations such as Asia, Africa, and South America are full of adventure and culture but cost a fraction of what you probably spend to live daily at home.
 For the cost of one average dinner and movie night in the United States, you could eat, sleep, and play for a week in Southeast Asia!
 Here is an example of my costs for two days in Bangkok.

 How to Get Started Vagabonding?